Recent developments in mathematical aspects of relativistic fluids: Introduction

 There are many books and monographs providing extensive background on relativistic fluids, Einstein's equations, and Lorentzian geometry.
 Here we present a few suggestions to the interested reader, stressing that this is an incomplete list.

-\begin{itemize} \item A thorough introduction to relativistic fluids can be found in the book \cite{Rezzolla-Zanotti-Book-2013}.
+\begin{itemize} \item A thorough introduction to relativistic fluids can be found in the book by \cite{Rezzolla-Zanotti-Book-2013}.
 It covers the physics of relativistic fluids and its basic mathematical aspects.
-It also contains a short introductory chapter on Lorentzian geometry that can be helpful to readers unfamiliar with the topic. \item A short introduction to the mathematics of relativistic perfect fluids can be found in \cite{Christodoulou-2007}. \item The book \cite{Romatschke:2017ejr} summarizes much of what is known about the physics of relativistic viscous fluids, with emphasis on connections with experiments and numerical simulations. \item Applications of relativistic fluids to cosmology can be found in \cite{Weinberg-Book-2008}. \item The microscopic foundations of relativistic fluid dynamics are presented in \cite{Denicol-Rischke-Book-2021}.
-Although microscopic theory will not be discussed in our presentation and we will only make some very brief references to it when commenting on some physical aspects, it constitutes an important aspect of research on relativistic fluids. \item Taken together, the above references will give readers a very good view of the importance and applications of relativistic fluid dynamics. \item A more mathematical take on relativistic perfect fluids can be found in \cite{Anile-Book-1990,Lichnerowicz-Book-1967}. \item The monograph \cite{Choquet-Bruhat-Book-2009} is provides a very comprehensive study of general relativity and the Einstein equations, focusing mostly on mathematical results.
-It stars with an introduction to Lorentzian geometry and covers a tremendous amount of material, including a chapter on relativistic fluids. \item The books \cite{Hawking-Ellis-Book-1973,Wald:1984rg} are standard introductions to general relativity. \item A mathematical introduction to the Cauchy problem for Einstein's equations, which also provides much of the necessary background in Lorentzian geometry, can be found in \cite{Ringstrom-Book-2009}. \item An introduction to the geometry-analytic tools we will employ, albeit focusing strictly on wave equations and thus with no discussion of fluids, can be found in \cite{Alinhac-Book-2010}.
-See also the introductory lecture notes \cite{Aretakis-NotesGR}. \item A recent review on the problem of shock formation for relativistic Euler can be found in \cite{Abbrescia-Speck-2023-arxiv}.
-While there is some intersection between this work and our exposition in Section \ref{S:Study_of_shocks}, our treatment of the problem of shocks and \cite{Abbrescia-Speck-2023-arxiv} complement each other. \end{itemize}
+It also contains a short introductory chapter on Lorentzian geometry that can be helpful to readers unfamiliar with the topic. \item A short introduction to the mathematics of relativistic perfect fluids can be found in \cite{Christodoulou-2007}. \item The book by \cite{Romatschke:2017ejr} summarizes much of what is known about the physics of relativistic viscous fluids, with emphasis on connections with experiments and numerical simulations. \item The review by \cite{Rocha:2023ilf} gives a comprehensive outlook of most theories of relativistic viscous fluids, with an emphasis on kinetic theory aspects. \item Applications of relativistic fluids to cosmology can be found in \cite{Weinberg-Book-2008}. \item The microscopic foundations of relativistic fluid dynamics are presented in \cite{Denicol-Rischke-Book-2021}.
+Although microscopic theory will not be discussed in our presentation and we will only make some very brief references to it when commenting on some physical aspects, it constitutes an important aspect of research on relativistic fluids. \item Taken together, the above references will give readers a very good view of the importance and applications of relativistic fluid dynamics. \item A more mathematical take on relativistic perfect fluids can be found in \cite{Anile-Book-1990,Lichnerowicz-Book-1967}. \item The monograph by \cite{Choquet-Bruhat-Book-2009} is provides a very comprehensive study of general relativity and the Einstein equations, focusing mostly on mathematical results.
+It stars with an introduction to Lorentzian geometry and covers a tremendous amount of material, including a chapter on relativistic fluids. \item The books by \cite{Hawking-Ellis-Book-1973,Wald:1984rg} are standard introductions to general relativity. \item A mathematical introduction to the Cauchy problem for Einstein's equations, which also provides much of the necessary background in Lorentzian geometry, can be found in \cite{Ringstrom-Book-2009}. \item An introduction to the geometric-analytic tools we will employ, albeit focusing strictly on wave equations and thus with no discussion of fluids, can be found in \cite{Alinhac-Book-2010}.
+See also the introductory online lecture notes by \cite{Aretakis-NotesGR}. \item A recent review on the problem of shock formation for the relativistic Euler equations can be found in \cite{Abbrescia-Speck-2023}.
+While there is some intersection between this work and our exposition in Sect.~\ref{S:Study_of_shocks}, our treatment of the problem of shocks and \cite{Abbrescia-Speck-2023} complement each other. \end{itemize}